taizan-hokuto/mikochiku_alarm/README.md

 app.setWindowIcon(QIcon(resource_path(settings.ICON)))
 ```

-+ If you don't use the resouce_path() function, when you run the built exe file, the file will not be found and you will be forced to quit.
++ If you don't use the resouce_path() function for the embedded files, when you run the built exe file, the specified resource files will not be found and app will quit.

 ### .env File